deployphp/deployer/docs/getting-started.md

 During development, the [dep push](recipe/deploy/push.md) task maybe useful to create a patch of local changes and push them to the host.
 :::

+---

+With Deployer, you're now ready to efficiently set up, provision, and manage deployments for your projects!